 All connections made to the boiler in the field are done inside the electrical junction box located on the side of the unit.
-The electrical junction box is located on the left side of both boilers.
+The electrical junction box is located on the left side of the boiler.
 Multiple knockout locations are available to route field wires into and out of the electrical junction box.
-Most of the electrical field connections are made to the bottom boiler.
-If it is required to connect to the top boiler, it will be clearly marked in this section.

-The control system used in the Mod Con 1000 and 1700 series of boilers is capable of directly controlling 3 pumps when configured as a cascade master boiler.
-Each pump output can provide a maximum of 3 amps at 120 volts.
-This output is sufficient to operate the coil of a motor starter correctly sized for the pump or pumps used in the system design.
+The control used in the Mod Con series of boilers is capable of directly controlling 2 pumps when in standard mode and 3 pumps when configured as a cascade master boiler.
+When configured as a standard unit, each pump output can provide a maximum of 3 amps at 120 volts.
+If pumps used require more than this amount of power, an external contactor or motor starter is needed.
+If the boiler is configured as a cascade master, the system pump output is a dry contact output capable of switching 5 amps at 120 volts in addition to the boiler pump and DHW pump outputs sourcing 3 amps each.